-Canadian National has raised its dividends each year since its IPO in 1995, growing them at 16% CAGR over the last 22 years.
-It last raised its payout by 10%, paying a quarterly dividend of $0.455 per share.
-The company has maintained a payout ratio of 25%-35% in the past and is targeting a future payout ratio of 35%.
+Canadian National has raised its dividends each year since its IPO in 1995, growing them at nearly 15% CAGR over the last decade.
+It last raised its payout by 26% and sports an annual average dividend yield of 2% currently.
+Canadian National has a payout ratio of 39% and is targeting a future payout ratio of 35%.
 Its EPS has also registered a low double digit CAGR growth rate in the past decade.
-The company has a sound track record of rewarding shareholders with consistent dividend returns and is on track with its current share buyback program and has repurchased shares worth $21 billion since 2000.
-Canadian National is implementing a three-month NCIB for repurchase of up to 5.5 million common shares through January 2019.
+The company has a sound track record of rewarding shareholders with consistent dividend returns and is on track with its current share buyback program of up to 22 million shares.
+It also approved a share buyback program of up to 16 million shares through January 2021.

 Canadian National Railway is poised to benefit from strong exports of crude and natural resources, and consumer product supply chain growth.
 Strong traffic into Prince Rupert and Montreal should drive international intermodal growth.
 The company exercises a disciplined capital program balancing investments with monetary returns for shareholders.
 The company is expecting 2020 capital expenditure to normalize to historical levels given that capacity investments are completed.
 This will also support improved free cash flow conversion.

 The North American rail industry is facing a challenging economic environment and railroad companies are managing their cost very closely.
 Canadian National Railway has some strong competitive advantages over its peers and is one of the most cost-effective and shareholder friendly railroad companies today.
-Freight services and railways are an essential component of an economy and as a leading transportation and logistics company in North America, Canadian National is favorably placed to benefit from its position.
-An extensive asset base, diversification across products, geographies and a decent payout ratio should help the company continue its dividend growth streak in the future.
+Freight services and railways are an essential component of an economy and as a leading transportation and logistics company in North America, Canadian National is favourably placed to benefit from its position.
+The company should benefit from its large network, organic growth and strategic acquisitions opportunities at hand, to drive future growth.

-A company like Canadian National Railway with an oligopoly and demand for moving product should be part of a core portfolio.
-It is one of my largest holding, see my portfolio.
+A company like Canadian National Railway with an oligopoly and demand for moving products should be part of a core portfolio.
 The dividend growth makes up for the lower dividend yield.
 The recent drop can be seen as an opportunity to get a position.
 Use limit orders and start with a small position and average in.

 DISCLOSURE: Please note that I may have a position in one or many of the holdings listed.
 For a complete list of my holdings, please see my Dividend Portfolio.